DaButter/experimentalProjects/cpp_notes.md

 inline std::vector<std::string> protocols = {"TCP", "UDP"};

 // Now include in multiple files - no linker errors!
+// works as global variables - all TUs share the same memory address of the variable
 ```

 Key Differences: Regular vs Inline